 However, you should keep in mind that SEC registration does not imply a certain level of skill or training, so continue to do your due diligence.

 2. What are the total costs I will pay to work with you?

 Note the specific phrasing of this question.

 Don’t simply ask an advisor, “What is your fee?” – because what they earn is not the same as what you’ll pay.
 In addition to your advisor’s fee, you want to know the costs of buying the investments your advisor recommends to you.

 The advisor should provide you this information in advance, and in writing – without you having to ask, frankly.
 Dismiss from consideration any advisor who does not explain all expenses you will incur openly and clearly.

 3. If I follow your recommendations, what is in it for you?

 Some advisors earn a commission that’s based on the products they encourage people to buy.
 Some mutual funds, annuities, real estate investments and other products pay higher commissions than others – and some don’t pay any commissions at all.

-One way to gain confidence that your advisor is offering you recommendations that are in in your best interest is to ask if the advisor personally owns what they’re recommending.
-When advisors do not, you must wonder whether the recommendation is truly in your best interests.
+One way to gain confidence that your advisor is offering you recommendations that are in your best interests is to ask if the advisor personally owns what they’re recommending.
+When advisors do not, you must wonder whether the recommendations are truly in your best interests.

 4. How many years have you been serving as a financial planner?